 In this system, each entry in the Norms is described as a unit, number of units or some fraction of a unit.
-The work done by a judge is then assessed in term of the aggregate of units earned by him in day, month, quarter or year.

-ii.
-Working Day System
+The work done by a judge is then assessed in term of the aggregate of units earned by him in day, month, quarter or year ii.
+Working Day System iii.
+Case-Conversion System